JuliaPOMDP/POMDPs.jl/docs/src/index.md

 ## Documentation Outline

-Documentation comes in four forms:
+Documentation comes in three forms:
+1. An explanatory guide is available in the sections outlined below.
-1. How-to examples are available in the [POMDPExamples package](https://github.com/JuliaPOMDP/POMDPExamples.jl) and in pages in this document with "Example" in the title.
+2. How-to examples are available in the [POMDPExamples package](https://github.com/JuliaPOMDP/POMDPExamples.jl) and in pages in this document with "Example" in the title.
-2. An explanatory guide is available in the sections outlined below.
 3. Reference docstrings for the entire interface are available in the [API Documentation](@ref) section.

+!!! note
     When updating these documents, make sure this is synced with [docs/make.jl](https://github.com/JuliaPOMDP/POMDPs.jl/blob/master/docs/make.jl)!!

 ### Basics